- FAQs About Oil Painting

 Alkyds have a good painting

 adding any other mediums.
-If necessary, they may be thinned a little odorless mineral spirits.
+If necessary, they may be thinned with a little odorless mineral spirits.

-- When you are learning how to oil paint choose a simple subject.
+When we are learning how to oil paint choose a simple subject.

-- Paint from the things you see around your environment.
+Paint the things we see in our environment.

-- A good place to find photos that have no copyright restrictions is at - Pixabay.
+A good place to find photos without copyright restrictions is at Pixabay.